 - Small leaks add up quickly.
 A faucet leak of one drip per second can waste more than 3,000 gallons of water per year.
 An average home wastes more than 10,000 gallons of water a year because of dripping faucets and other household leaks, enough to fill a backyard swimming pool.

 - Turn it off!
 The average bathroom faucet flows at a rate of 2 gallons per minute.
 Turn off the tap while brushing your teeth to save up to 8 gallons per day or 240 gallons of water a month.

-To learn how much water you can save by installing WaterSense products, try out the water savings calculator on the EPA website.
+For more tips on saving water and conserving energy, see Start Saving on the WaterSense website.
+To learn how much water you can save by installing WaterSense products, try out their Water Savings Calculator.